micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/handling_type_memory/index.md

 - the member `header` is an **compound type member** because it refers to complex type described in the same or other ROS 2 package.
 - the member `name` is an **string type member** and should be understood as a `char[]` (sequence type member).

-When dealing with the **micro-ROS typesupport** the application coder need to take into account how this message is going to be handled in the C99 API of micro-ROS.
-In general, the micro-ROS typesupport will create a C99 representation of this type with this struct:
+When dealing with the **micro-ROS typesupport** the developer needs to take into account how this message is going to be handled in the C99 API of micro-ROS.
+In general, the micro-ROS typesupport will create a C99 struct representation of the message:

 ```c
 typedef struct mypackage__msg__MyType